What are the Differences Between Grant Administration and Grant Management

 Keep in mind:

 It absolutely is.
-The most successful nonprofits don’t just write evaluation plans—they operationalize them.
+The most successful nonprofits don’t just write evaluation plans, they operationalize them.
 That’s where grant management software comes into play.
+Grant management platforms like Fluxx make it easier to:

-An evaluation plan isn’t just a funder requirement—it’s a strategic asset.
+An evaluation plan isn’t just a funder requirement, it’s a strategic asset.
 When built thoughtfully and implemented consistently, it becomes your map for ensuring mission success and long-term funding sustainability.

-From tracking outcomes to streamlining compliance, having the right plan—and the right tools to execute it—sets your organization apart.
+From tracking outcomes to streamlining compliance, having the right plan and the right tools to execute it sets your organization apart.
 Whether you're new to grant proposals or managing dozens of awards, evaluation planning is essential for proving value and earning trust.

 Ready to see how Fluxx can support every step of your grant lifecycle, including evaluation planning?
 Schedule a demo today.